-David Walls is a Managing Director in the Energy Practice and is responsible for power generation technology forecasting, technology based strategy assessments and new business opportunity studies in the energy industry.
-David manages the Firm's efforts in emerging energy technologies and assists companies with innovation and growth strategies.
-He currently manages Navigant’s projects supporting the US Department of Energy’s Smart Grid Programs.
+David Walls is a managing director in the Energy practice and is responsible for power generation technology forecasting, technology-based strategy assessments, and new business opportunity studies in the energy industry.
+Walls manages the firm's efforts in emerging energy technologies and assists companies with innovation and growth strategies.
+He currently manages Navigant’s projects supporting the U.S. Department of Energy’s Smart Grid Programs.

-David has more than 30 years of experience in emerging energy technology and business strategy, and has expertise in strategy development, new business development, commercialization planning, technology and market assessment, project development and operations.
-David works with energy companies, utilities, equipment suppliers and government institutions in assessing power industry technologies, market opportunities and developing strategies to pursue those opportunities.
-He has assisted several companies in developing smart grid business case studies, independent power subsidiaries, setting up energy services and distributed generation businesses and he has helped companies with strategic partnerships, raising capital and supported M&A transactions.
+Walls has more than 30 years of experience in emerging energy technology and business strategy, and has expertise in strategy development, new business development, commercialization planning, technology and market assessment, project development, and operations.
+Walls works with energy companies, utilities, equipment suppliers, and government institutions in assessing power industry technologies, market opportunities, and developing strategies to pursue those opportunities.
+He has assisted several companies in developing smart grid business case studies, independent power subsidiaries, setting up energy services and distributed generation businesses, and he has helped companies with strategic partnerships, raising capital, and supported M&A transactions.

 Selected engagement experiences include leading teams assisting in:

-- For Li Ion Battery manufacture he led a strategic assessment of power generation market entry opportunities.
+- For a Li ion battery manufacturer, he led a strategic assessment of power generation market entry opportunities.
 This involved detailed characterization of energy storage applications in the grid and an assessment of business model options, regulatory barriers, and economics.
-Working with the senior management of the company, the team prioritized market opportunities, partners and assisted the company in developing a strategic roadmap for the market.
+Working with the senior management of the company, the team prioritized market opportunities and partners, and assisted the company in developing a strategic road map for the market.

-- For a US based energy equipment manufacturer led a strategic planning project focused on identifying growth opportunities.
+- For a U.S.-based energy equipment manufacturer, he led a strategic planning project focused on identifying growth opportunities.
 This project involved two phases.
-The first phase focused on characterizing the company’s strengths, weaknesses and identifying and assessing business growth options.
+The first phase focused on characterizing the company’s strengths and weaknesses, and identifying and assessing business growth options.
 In phase two, business strategies were developed for the top three opportunities.
 The company has implemented the recommendations.

-- For the New York State Energy Research and Development Authority (NYSERDA) he was responsible for the Energy and Environmental Technology program, assisting startup businesses in NY with business strategy, partnering and raising capital.
+- For the New York State Energy Research and Development Authority (NYSERDA), he was responsible for the Energy and Environmental Technology program, assisting startup businesses in New York with business strategy, partnering, and raising capital.
 He has assisted NYSERDA with their incubator program and also with several of their programs for startup business assistance.

-- For a major electric utility, he directed an R&D benchmarking project to compare best practices in R&D portfolio management at leading, international utilities and leading fortune 500 companies
+- For a major electric utility, he directed an R&D benchmarking project to compare best practices in R&D portfolio management at leading international utilities and fortune 500 companies.